 Services Offered by Oxford Financial Group

-Oxford manages its own family office division.
+Oxford Financial Group manages its own family office division.
 These are private financial organizations that focus on helping high-net-worth families build and pass on wealth on a legacy basis.
 Oxford’s family office services can deliver advice on a range of topics, including: